FOLLOW US

 View of the Maritime Museum of the Atlantic on Lower Water Street on the seaport waterfront in Halifax, Nova Scotia EQRoy / Shuttesrtock

 Dive into Nova Scotia's maritime heritage at the Maritime Museum of the Atlantic.
 From the Titanic's tragic voyage to the Halifax Explosion of 1917, the museum houses a wealth of artifacts and exhibits that tell the stories of Nova Scotia's relationship with the sea.
 Don't miss the chance to explore the museum's floating exhibits, the CSS Acadia and HMCS Sackville, two ships that played significant roles in Canada's maritime history.
-Whether you're a history buff, a maritime enthusiast, or just curious, the Maritime Museum of the Atlantic offers a fascinating journey through Nova Scotia's seafaring past.

 Advertisement